Build your expertise in education practice

 EDU784 Assessment Principles and Practice in Steiner Education

-The elective courses can be used to complete a specialisation in one of the following areas:
+The elective courses can be used to study courses in the following areas:

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.